 A true escape from the modern day world

-Eco friendly and ideal for the adventurous traveler looking for a traditional, rustic safari experience
+Eco friendly and ideal for the adventurous traveller looking for a traditional, rustic safari experience

-Call us on (858) 523-9000 to start planning your vacation to Pelo Camp or take a look at our itineraries to Okavango Delta and Moremi
+Call us on to start planning your holiday to Pelo Camp or take a look at our itineraries to Okavango Delta and Moremi

 Pelo Camp is eco-friendly and while it has a set location, it would still be classified as a mobile camp as there are no permanent structures and hence no damage on the environment.
 There are five spacious guest tents, all with en-suite bathrooms and a private covered veranda.
 There is also a mess tent situated under the Natal mahogany trees with a dining and lounge area.
 There is also an outdoor boma area and a raised viewing platform built on an old termite mound.